-Signing up members in person
+Encouraging alumni to sign up in person

-While you can't encourage potential members to sign up in person at your next online event, it might not be as difficult as you anticipate to encourage registrations during and after your event.
-Sending tailored comms post-event by using engagement filters can attract sign ups, while having a quick registration form to sign up to your community site can encourage new members to join during a break.
+While you can't encourage graduates to sign up to your alumni community in person at your next online event, it might not be as difficult as you anticipate to encourage registrations during and after your event.
+Sending tailored comms post-event by using engagement filters can attract sign ups, while having a quick registration form to sign up to your community site can encourage new alumni to join during a break.